frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     - *NuGetPackageList*.
     - *FirmwareArchivePath*.
     - *DeviceTypeTargets*: the device types you use in your projects.
-    - *ReservedSerialPorts*: all serial ports that never are used to connect a real hardware nanoDevice to.
+    - *ReservedSerialPorts*: all serial ports that never are used on this machine to connect a real hardware nanoDevice to, but that are used when other devices are connected to the machine.
 - In `nano.devices.json` in a project directory you specify:
     - *GlobalSettingsDirectoryPath* = `%USERPROFILE%/.nanoFramework`.
     - *DeviceTypes* and/or *Platforms*: the device types you use in the project